zincware/ZnTrack/docs/source/_get-started/api_classes.rst

 - The class state can be serialized more easily.
 - Parameters, inputs, and outputs are handled as class attributes, simplifying the creation of new Nodes.

 To define a custom Node, simply inherit from the Node class.
 Parameters and outputs can be defined in two ways.
 The ``from zntrack import zn`` module enables seamless integration with your existing workflows, allowing Python objects to be automatically serialized.

 ..  code-block:: python

-    from zntrack import Node, zn
+    from zntrack import Node, zn, Project

     class SumValues(Node):
         """Node to compute the sum of two parameters."""